auth0-community/auth0-editprofile-widget/README.md

 Parameters:

-* auth0_domain: it is your Auth0 account domain (ie: yourdomain.auth0.com)
+* auth0_domain: it is your Auth0 account domain (ie: yourdomain.auth0.com).
-* container_id: it should be the id of the dom element where the widget will load
+* container_id: it should be the id of the dom element where the widget will load.
 * fields: it is an array with the fields that the widget will show.
 Each of the has the following attributes:
     - id: Optional.
 This can be used to set a custom id to the field.
 By default, if not provided, it is generated using this template `field_${type}_${attribute}` but having several fields form the same tuple (attribute, type) will provide an id collision.
-    - label: this is the input label text
+    - label: this is the input label text.
-    - type: input type (text, date, number, select, checkbox, radio)
+    - type: input type (text, date, number, select, checkbox, radio).
-    - attribute: this is the user_metadata attribute name where it will be saved
+    - attribute: this is the user_metadata attribute name where it will be saved.
     - validation: it is a validation function that will be executed before calling the Auth0 API.
 If there is an error, the text returned by the function will be used as the error message.
 If null is returned, it will assume no error.
     - render: used for custom fields.
 It should return a valid HTML to be rendered by the widget.
     - onChange: event triggered on changes in the field.
 For custom fields, you will need to trigger it manually.